pagekite/PyPagekite/doc/README.md

 # pagekite.py #

-PageKite implements a tunneled reverse proxy which makes it easy make a service (such as an HTTP or HTTPS server) on localhost visible to the wider Internet.
+PageKite implements a tunneled reverse proxy which makes it easy to make a service (such as an HTTP or HTTPS server) on localhost visible to the wider Internet.
 It also supports other protocols (including SSH), by behaving as a specialized HTTP proxy.